Skip to main content

 At any point throughout the meeting, you're also able to create an Action Item, cascade an announcement to other teams, and take notes.
 Take advantage of the features during the meeting rather than after.
 You can also trigger a tangent alert if things start to deviate too far off track as good natured way to get everyone to refocus.

-You can merge Topics, send Topics to other teams, cascade a message from an Topic, and convert short to long and long to short by clicking the 3-dot menu of any Topic.
-Again, do this during the meeting, not after.
+You can enter resolution notes (recommended), add Action Items to serve as next steps (also recommended), as well as merge related Topics, send Topics to other teams, cascade an Announcement from a Topic, and convert short to long and long to short by opening any Topic directly within the agenda

 You can disable confetti anytime if or when meetings require a more formal tone